General integrated rate law for complex self-assembly reactions reveals the mechanism of amyloid-beta co-aggregation: Method of asymptotic Lie symmmetries for solving protein aggregation kinetics

-These (and many other instances of Eqs~\eqref{geneqsnondim}) can be integrated once analytically, and subsequently reduced to quadrature~\cite{Michaels2016H}.
-However, the integration cannot be performed analytically.
-So, an exact analytic solution for $\mu$ is not possible, and Eqs~\eqref{simpeqsnondim} should not possess any non-trivial exact symmetries other than those that yield this quadrature.
+The problem is consequently reduced to quadrature by substituting this into the Eq.~\eqref{simpeqsnondim_SI_mu}~\cite{Michaels2016H}.
+However, the second integration cannot be performed analytically.
+So, an exact analytic solution for $\mu$ is not possible.
+Since all solutions are consequences of Lie symmetries, Eqs~\eqref{simpeqsnondim_SI} should therefore not possess any non-trivial exact symmetries other than those that yield this quadrature.
 This can be verified explicitly by their computation using CAS.
-The objective of a Lie symmetry approach must therefore instead be to derive an approximate analytic solution.
-However, their explicit computation reveals that Eqs~\eqref{simpeqsnondim} have no non-trivial approximate symmetries (Fig.~\ref{fig:regions}\textbf{a}) either.
+Surprisingly, moreover, their explicit computation reveals that Eqs~\eqref{simpeqsnondim_SI} have no non-trivial approximate symmetries (Fig.~\ref{fig:regions}\textbf{a}) either.

-Yet, these equations have several approximate analytical solutions, implying they possess some other kind of approximate symmetry property even if they do not possess formal approximate symmetries.
+Yet, these equations have several approximate analytical solutions~\cite{Cohen2013,Michaels2016H,Michaels2019b}, implying they possess some other kind of approximate symmetry property even if they do not possess formal approximate symmetries as defined in~\cite{Baikov1988} and explained in Sec.~\ref{SIsec:approxsym}.
 Given that these approximate solutions all become more accurate in the limit $\mu\to 1$, we consider the possibility of Lie symmetries that become exact only \textit{asymptotically} in a given region of phase space (Fig.~\ref{fig:regions}\textbf{b}).
 The concept of exact ``asymptotic symmetries'' of DEs, involving dependent and independent variables only, has been investigated in at least two prior mathematical papers~\cite{Gaeta1994,Levi2007}.
 However, a systematic method for their computation was not established, and instead they were computed by guesswork from the DE and its exact symmetries.
 Hereafter we adopt the name ``asymptotic'' proposed in these papers for this class of symmetries.